What does ecommerce mean? E commerce Definition

 Read a thorough review of WooCommerce here.

-Alternatively there is the hosted solution, but this can be very, very expensive.
+Alternatively, there's a hosted solution, but this can be very, very expensive.

-Magento is used by some of the biggest companies in the world and the scalability of it is seemingly endless.
+Magento is used by some of the biggest companies in the world, and the scalability of it is seemingly endless.

 Is Magento suitable for me?